Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 To make the link with \eqref{eq:weighted_sobolev} more explicit, let us consider an idealized, regularized regression problem at a fixed time $t$ and for a single scalar coordinate of the vector field.
 Let $u_t$ denote the target component and consider functions $f:\mathbb{R}^d \to \mathbb{R}$.
 We introduce the Tikhonov-regularized objective

 which is the population analogue of a $\gamma$-FM regression loss with an explicit weighted Sobolev penalty.
 The next proposition studies an idealized population objective where we add an explicit weighted Sobolev penalty to the $\gamma$-FM loss.
 Although Algorithm~1 does not explicitly add a Tikhonov penalty, the analysis above identifies a roughness functional naturally associated with the $\gamma$-weighted objective.
-In practice, this provides a mechanistic explanation for the observed smoothness improvements, which may be further amplified by the implicit bias of SGD (see, e.g., Rahaman et al., 2019; Xu et al., 2020; Jin and Montúfar, 2023).
+In practice, this provides a mechanistic explanation for the observed smoothness improvements, which may be further amplified by the implicit bias of SGD (see, e.g., \citet{rahaman2019spectral,xu2020frequency,jin2023implicit}).
 The Dirichlet-regularized objective in \eqref{eq:reg_gamma_objective} should therefore be viewed as a tractable surrogate that makes the geometric effect of the escort weighting explicit in the eigenbasis of the weighted Laplacian.
 Let $f_{\gamma,t}^\ast$ denote the unique minimizer of $\mathcal{J}_{\gamma,t}$.

 \begin{proposition}[Spectral shrinkage under $\gamma$-weighted Dirichlet regularization] {Let $\{\varphi_k^{(\gamma,t)}\}_{k\ge 0}$ be an orthonormal eigenbasis of $L^2(\mu_{\gamma,t})$ consisting of eigenfunctions of $-\mathcal{L}_{\gamma,t}$,}